gaheldev/Millisecond/doc/nixos.md

 }
 ```

-# Advanced configuration: Individual modules
+# Advanced configuration

-In case you want to have more fine grained control over each setting being applied.
+Set up individual modules in case you want to have more fine grained control over each setting being applied.

 ### Group Limits & RT Priorities